Fakhime/Fakhime/README.md

 ### Interesting facts:
 ⭐️ Combining industry and academia since 2020

-⭐️ h-index of 16 with 664 citations
+⭐️ Made more than 60 researched (h-index of 16 with 664 citations )

-⭐️ Leading 3 AI-based alternative energy projects in China and Kazakhstan worth ~210K USD
+⭐️ Leading 3 AI-based projects in China and Kazakhstan worth ~210K USD

 ### My stack:
 Python